raidenGitHub/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 A group call can include a Dynamics 365 Guides user on HoloLens and a Teams user or Dynamics 365 Remote Assist mobile user.
 For more information, see [Group calls](calling-concepts.md#group-calls).

-1. Call one person for a one-to-one call, and then select the **Open participants** button (or say "Guides, Open participants").
+1. Call one person for a one-to-one call, and then select the **Open participants** button (or say "Open participants").

     ![Screenshot of one-to-one call with Open participants button highlighted.](media/calling-start-call-4.png "Screenshot of one-to-one call with Open participants button highlighted.")